openpesa/php-pesa/docs/src/docs/c2b.md

 ```

-If the code works and the transaction is succesiful, it will print the response onto the console logs.
+If the code works and the transaction is successful, it will print the response onto the console logs.
 If it’s not successful, it will print out an error instead.

 You’re all set!

 ## Example Full

 ```php
 <?php